 But here’s the thing: there’s no reason to.
 It’s easy to test ideas so quickly today.
 You can build & launch a new webpage in a few hours.
 Sign up for an ad account with Facebook or Twitter and start testing your new business idea out with live traffic in minutes.

-You don’t need a finished product.
-You don’t need a whole team behind you.
-You need an idea, a few hours of work, and a few hundred dollars of capital.
+You don’t need a finished product or a whole team behind you.
+All you need is an idea, a few hours of work, and a few hundred dollars of capital.
 If you start to see traction, build on it.
 Make it a side hustle.
 Grow it.

 If it fails?
 That’s a great lesson.
 Build something new and try again.